-You can set the T-Setting in a qualitative way using X-View.
+You can set the T-Setting in a qualitative way using GyroView.
 Graph the pitch and roll.
 Zero the rate sensors.
 Start with the T-Setting at about 100.
-Lower the T-Setting in increments of 10 - 20 until the roll and/or pitch starts to drift.
+Lower the T-Setting in increments of 10-20 until the roll and/or pitch starts to drift.
 When the angle outputs start to drift, the T-Setting is just a bit lower than the rate sensor offset.
-Increase the T-Setting by about 5 each time.
+Increase the T-Setting by about 10-15 if you have a VG300CB; increase the T-Setting by about 5 if you have a VG600CA .
 This should keep the angle outputs stable.

-If you expect the DMU to be subject to changing temperatures, or to have to operate for long periods without rezeroing, you should increase the T-Setting further.
-You may have to experiment to find the best erection rate for your situation.
+If you expect the DMU to be subject to changing temperatures, or to have to operate for long periods without re-zeroing, you should increase the T-Setting further.
+You may have to experiment some to find the best erection rate for your situation.